 The working group includes representatives from Amplify, Ban All Nukes generation (BANg), Chain Reaction 2016, Global Zero, IPPNW Student Network, Parliamentarians for Nuclear Nonproliferation and Disarmament (youth), Parliament of the World’s Religions (youth ambassadors), UNFOLD ZERO, Youth Future Project and others.

-Examples of youth nuclear disarmament initiatives:
+Examples of other youth nuclear disarmament initiatives:

 - Arms Down Campaign, organised by Religions for Peace Youth Network.
 Collected endorsements from over 20 million faith-based youth for their appeal to abolish nuclear weapons and re-direct 10% of military spending to sustainable development.